bluerobotics/ardusub-gitbook/quick-start/installing-qgc.md

 - [Mac](https://s3-us-west-2.amazonaws.com/qgroundcontrol/latest/QGroundControl.dmg)
 - [Linux](https://s3-us-west-2.amazonaws.com/qgroundcontrol/latest/QGroundControl.AppImage)

+>**Note** The installers above are the latest stable versions of QGC that the ArduSub developers have tested and verified.
+Newer versions may exist, but have not been verified.
+Use newer versions from the main QGroundControl project at your own risk.

 >**Note** Linux needs additional GStreamer dependencies, see the [QGroundControl User Guide](https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html#ubuntu) for details.

 ## Folder Structure